Industry insights

 What is personal credit?

-Credit bureaus like Experian, Equifax, and TransUnion then keep track of your individual credit history and publish credit reports that you can access.
+Credit bureaus like Experian, Equifax, and TransUnion then keep track of your personal credit history and publish credit reports that you can access.
 Lenders use your score (during a soft credit check) and these full reports (during a hard credit check, which can impact your score) to assess risk and decide if you can borrow more money.

 · Payment history: Tracks whether you pay your bills on time.
-This is the most important category in credit scoring.
+This is the most important category in personal credit scoring.
 It counts as 35% of your overall credit score.

 · Amounts owed: Tracks your personal credit utilization, which is how much you owe compared to your credit limits.
 This is worth 30% of your overall credit score.